simaosanguinho/SIRS-Project/Report.md

 ##### 2.2.1.2.
 Integrity

-Acho que isto tem a ver com a parte dos CAs? "\[SR2: Integrity 1\] The car can only accept configurations sent by the car owner; \[SR3: Integrity 2\] The car firmware updates can only be sent by the car manufacturer." @girao
+Acho que isto tem a ver com a parte dos CAs? "\[SR2: Integrity 1\] The car can only accept configurations sent by the car owner; \[SR3: Integrity 2\] The car firmware updates can only be sent by the car manufacturer." @girao esta parte ns mm qual a justifacao mais correta a dar, mas aposto em CAs.

 ##### 2.2.1.3.
 Authenticity

 To ensure authenticity and non-repudiation, which means that the person who appears to have performed an action is indeed the one who did it, we use asymmetric cryptography.
 For example, the case of the car manufacturer, the firmware is signed using the manufacturer's private key.
 This signature is then verified by the car using the manufacturer's public key.

+@girao agora nao tenho a certeza se a justifacação aqui deva ser asymetric keys ou se falo em CAs.

 #### 2.2.2.
 Document Structure